ttadano/alamode/docs/source/install.rst

   In this example, we made a symbolic link to the 'boost' subdirectory in ``$HOME/include``.

-  Instead of install from source, you can install the Boost library with `Homebrew <http://brew.sh>`_ on Mac OSX.
+  Instead of installing from source, you can install the Boost library with `Homebrew <http://brew.sh>`_ on Mac OSX.

 1. Download the package of ALAMODE from the download page or clone from the git repository.